fabvit86/check-youtube/README.md

 ### Usage
 Set the following env variables:
-- CLIENT_ID: The oauth2 client_id of the application
+- CLIENT_ID: The oauth2 client_id of the application.
-- CLIENT_SECRET: The oauth2 client_secret of the application
+- CLIENT_SECRET: The oauth2 client_secret of the application.
-- SERVER_PORT: The server port, default to 8900
+- SERVER_PORT: The server port, default to 8900.
-- OAUTH_LANDING_PAGE: The oauth2 landing page, e.g.: http://localhost:8900/landing
+- OAUTH_LANDING_PAGE: The oauth2 landing page, e.g.: http://localhost:8900/landing.
-- SESSION_KEY: A random string used to init the session cookie store
+- SESSION_KEY: A random string used to init the session cookie store.
 - LOG_LEVEL: The log level, default to "INFO".
-Accepted values are case-insensitive: "DEBUG", "INFO", "WARN"/"WARNING", "ERROR"
+Accepted values are case-insensitive: "DEBUG", "INFO", "WARN"/"WARNING", "ERROR".
+- SQLITE_DB_PATH: The path to the sqlite database where oauth2 refresh tokens will be stored.

 Running the code will start the web server.
 User should go to http://localhost:<SERVER_PORT>/login to login using Google, the server will then redirect the user to the main application page.